stevecondylios/iteratoR/README.md

 # iteratoR

 Place `iteration()` inside a loop and it will print the loop iteration to the console at useful intervals.
-Here'ss a demonstration
+Here's a demonstration

 <img src="man/figures/iteratoR.gif">